 Culture Days will return September 20 – October 13, 2024.

 A Poetic Landscape

-This event is free and will be accepting optional pay-what-you-may donations for admission.
+Free, and accepts optional pay-what-you-may donations for admission.

 explored the connection between landscape, conversation, and poetry.
 She is now en route to completing a MEd in Education for Sustainability at UBC, in hopes of exploring the development of place-based educational models that connect students to healthy practices of environmental stewardship through creative and artistic play.
 She is fascinated with words and languages, and loves to pick up new phrases whenever she travels.